 A good landing page focuses on a single goal known as “call to action”.
 This is why most should have a landing page devoted to their influx of traffic coming from a campaign ad.

 The key difference between a home page and a landing page is that homepages tend to have many distractors that could be bad for conversion.
-In order to increase conversion, we must have fewer links on the landing page.
+To increase conversion, we must have fewer links on the landing page.

 Here is an example of what a landscape landing page looks like: